 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Assurant Direct, PPI may have been attached to a customer's policy by Assurant Direct, in some cases without their knowledge.
 Assurant Direct may have disapproved a credit application if PPI was refused by the customer.

 Assurant Direct PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Assurant Direct.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Assurant Direct, and this was not clarified to you at the point of sale, then you would be due compensation from Assurant Direct.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Assurant Direct, and this was not demonstrated to you at the point of sale, then you would be due compensation from Assurant Direct.